Group testing and local search: is there a computational-statistical gap?: Introduction

 It should be noted that over the recent years researchers have approached the study of whether such gaps are fundamental from various different angles other than the OGP.
-For example, researchers have studied average-case reductions between various inference models (see e.g. \cite{BRred13,BBH18} and references therein), the performance of various restricted classes of inference algorithms, such as low-degree methods (see e.g. \cite{kunisky2019notes, schramm2020computational}), message passing algorithms such as Belief Propagation and Approximate Message Passing (see e.g. \cite[Chapters 3,4]{bandeira2018notes} and references therein), and statistical-query algorithms (see e.g. \cite{VitalySQ}).
+For example, researchers have studied average-case reductions between various inference models (see e.g. \cite{BRred13,BBH18, brennan2020reducibility} and references therein), the performance of various restricted classes of inference algorithms, such as low-degree methods (see e.g. \cite{BarakSOS, hopkins-thesis, kunisky2019notes, schramm2020computational}), message passing algorithms such as Belief Propagation and Approximate Message Passing (see e.g. \cite[Chapters 3,4]{bandeira2018notes} and references therein), and statistical-query algorithms (see e.g. \cite{VitalySQ}).

 To conclude, in line with the thread of research of studying computational-statistical gaps via their geometric phase transitions, in this paper we seek to understand whether the optimization landscape of the $(1-o(1))$-approximate inference task under Bernoulli group testing is smooth enough for local search algorithms to succeed.
-Towards that end, we report the following.